Polynomial Integrality Gap of Flow LP for Directed Steiner Tree: Introduction

 \subsection{Our Results}

-In this paper, we show that the integrality gap of the flow LP is indeed lower bounded by $\Omega(n^\delta)$ for some absolute constant $\delta \in (0, 1)$.
+In this paper, we show that the integrality gap of the flow LP is lower bounded by $\Omega(n^{0.0418})$, a polynomial function of $n$.
 Our construction resemblances the previous one by Zosin and Khuller \cite{ZosinK02}, in the sense that our instance also has a 5-level structure.
 In the instance of \cite{ZosinK02}, each vertex in the graph corresponds to some subset of $K$ (the set of terminals) of size roughly $\sqrt{k}$.
 This leads to an exponential dependence of $n$ on $k$.
 In our construction, both the terminals and Steiner vertices correspond to subsets of some ground set, so $n$ and $k$ are polynomially related.
 Crucially, we can still prove the useful properties that are needed to show the integrality gap.
 The formal statement of our result is stated in Theorem~\ref{thm:main}, after we formally defined the flow LP relaxation \eqref{FLP}.
 As a consequence of our result, we rule out poly-logarithmic approximation algorithms for DST based on the flow LP.